tlwksj/forex-data/Reflection.md

 Project Reflection

+**What did the data show**
+I noticed that the data does not show a lot variance day by day, having most of the changes be at most be 20 cents.
+In the past week, the Mexican peso appears to have strengthened as we can observe the negative slope on the past week visualization.
+As I have mentioned, there were no huge changes between the rates, meaning that both currencies were stable.

 **What went right**
   I was very fortunate that both of the APIs provided the data in a very clean manner.
 Allowing for minimal cleaning having to be done on the second script, this also made it easier to work with in general.
 I would say that 90% of the scripting done with R was done without horrible issues, aside from the typical errors one has as they build a project.